ClusterM/wg-obfuscator/README.md

 Don't forget to check the [Caveats and Recommendations](#caveats-and-recommendations) section below for important notes on configuration and usage.

+### Masking
+Starting from version 1.4, there is masking support - the ability to disguise traffic as another protocol.
+This is especially useful when DPI only allows whitelisted protocols.
+You can set masking mode using 	masking	 option in the config file or `--masking` parameter on the command line.

+At the moment, the only available option is STUN emulation.
+Since STUN is commonly used for video calls, it is rarely blocked.
+So, currently supported values are:
+* `NONE`
+  No masking at all.
+The obfuscator will not mask outgoing traffic and will ignore all incoming mask traffic.
+* `AUTO`
+  The obfuscator will not mask outgoing traffic by default but if the first packet from client (on the 'source-lport' side) is masked, server will autodetect masking type and switch to it.
+So, client can choose masking on his side.
+* `STUN`
+  Forces to use STUN protocol fot outgoing traffic and ignore other protocols for incoming one.

 ### Two-Way Mode
 (for advanced users)